 With imaging guidance, clinicians can use atherectomy catheters and rotablator technology to debulk the arterial wall and free it from the plaque.
 Stent apposition, as well as placement, can also benefit from these technologies.

 4. Emerging technologies that are not yet available in the U.S. are worth exploring.

 TCT has a reputation for being the one cardiology meeting in which thought leaders from across the world come together to collaborate through live case presentations and discussion of challenging cases, while also providing leadership guidance for the younger members of the community.

 This multidisciplinary approach allows physician attendees—as well as allied health professionals and members of the industry—to look into the many challenges providers are facing in other countries.

 Overall, attendees learned about some of the state-of-the-art tools and techniques being using around the world to help physicians improve survival and quality of life for people with cardiovascular disease.

 Although some emerging technologies, such as drug-coated balloons, alternative left atrial appendage closure devices and several other cardiac valve products, aren’t yet available in the U.S., it’s still important for practitioners here to be aware of them.

 Attending the TCT annual meeting is just one of the ways in which HealthTrust stays informed of the latest developments in cardiovascular research and technology—we prioritize sharing knowledge with our members that will impact their patients.

-Patrick Bridges, RCIS, MBA, is a Clinical Director on HealthTrust’s Clinical Services team.
-For more information, email him at Patrick.Bridges@healthtrustpg.com.Share Email
+At the time of this writing, Patrick Bridges, RCIS, MBA, was a Clinical Director on HealthTrust’s Clinical Services team.
+For more information, contact firstname.lastname@example.org.Share Email